CMSgov/qpp-submissions-docs/CONTRIBUTING.md

 ## Merging to master

-Before merging to master, PR should have been approved following code review and the last commit should have a big green checkmark from CI.
+Before merging to master, PR should have been approved following code review.

 1. Do a squash merge: